nianticlabs/mvsanywhere/README.md

 See the section below on testing and evaluation.
 Make sure to use the correct config flags for datasets.

 ## 💾 ScanNetv2 Dataset

-~~Please follow the instructions [here](https://github.com/ScanNet/ScanNet) to download the dataset.
-This dataset is quite big (>2TB), so make sure you have enough space, especially for extracting files.~~

-~~Once downloaded, use this [script](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to export raw sensor data to images and depth files.~~

 We've written a quick tutorial and included modified scripts to help you with downloading and extracting ScanNetv2.
 You can find them at [data_scripts/scannet_wrangling_scripts/](data_scripts/scannet_wrangling_scripts)

 You should change the `dataset_path` config argument for ScanNetv2 data configs at `configs/data/` to match where your dataset is.